MechanicalRock/mechanicalrock.github.io/_posts/2020-01-27-serverless-express-openapi.md

   -p npmVersion=1.0.0
 ```

 Assuming this worked, it should have output a bunch of files into the 'client-ts' directory.
-Admittedly, it looked a little a messy, so I a couple of things -
+Admittedly, it looked a little a messy, so I made a couple of changes.

 1. I moved all the typescript files under a new 'src' directory.
 2. I modified the tsconfig file so that root directory pointed to the new 'src' directory -